What is Erasmus+?

 - EU-wide pilots and implementation of innovative solutions/tools/methodologies etc.;

 - Targeted networking and best practice sharing among EU universities;

 - Building contacts with Higher Education institutions outside the EU;

 - Fostering social inclusion and addressing specific topics, for instance, refugee integration;

 - Policy debate on EU topics.

 Who can benefit from it?

-The Erasmus+ programme is open for all and everyone who is interested in international projects and mobilities will be able to find opportunities, suggest their own projects and initiatives and/or join the existing ones.
+The Erasmus+ programme is open for all and everyone who is interested in international projects and mobilities can find relevant opportunities.

 - Staff mobilities for teaching and/or training